-Adult Social Care is part of
+Adult Social Care services

 Adult Social Care is comprised of the following divisions.